Written by Julie Zelenski, with modifications by Nick Troccoli

 Click here for a guide to good style on CS107 programs.

 Click here for more information about how assignments are graded.

 What is the expected assignment workload?

-There are ~8 assignments over the quarter, spaced about weekly.
+There are roughly 8 assignments over the quarter, spaced about weekly.
 These are largely programming assignments with occasional problem-set-like activities mixed in.
 Students self-report spending between 10 and 20 hours on each.

 What programming environment and tools are used?

 myth machines, which are physically located in the Gates basement and support remote login.
 Students edit, compile, and debug on the

 myth systems using a suite of open source development tools including

 valgrind.
 See the Resources page for an overview of these tools and how to log into myth remotely.

 How are assignments weighted?